QuantEcon/lecture-jax/lectures/ifp_egm.md

     return a_new, σ_new
 ```

-### Numba version egm
+### Numba version EGM

-Here is the code for solving the same model with numba version egm.
+Here is the code for solving the same model with numba version EGM.

-We will use the code for a sanity check on the results from the jax version egm.
+We will use the code for a sanity check on the results from the jax version EGM.

 ```{code-cell} ipython3
 ifp_data = [